William W. Bosworth

 William Welles Bosworth (May 8, 1869 – June 3, 1966) was an American architect whose most famous designs include the Massachusetts Institute of Technology Cambridge campus, the original AT&T Building in New York City, and the Theodore N. Vail mansion in Morristown, New Jersey (1916, now the Morristown Town Hall).
 Bosworth was also responsible to a large degree for the architectural expression of Kykuit, the Rockefeller family estate in Pocantico Hills, New York, working closely with the architects William Adams Delano and Chester H. Aldrich, and the interior designer Ogden Codman.

-Bosworth is not as well known in the United States as other Beaux-Arts architects of that time, because his career, under the auspices of John D. Rockefeller, Jr., led him to France in the 1920s, where he was put in charge of the restoration of the Palace of Versailles, of the Palace of Fontainebleau and of the rebuilding of the roof of the cathedral Notre-Dame de Reims, projects Rockefeller was interested in and that he financed.
+Bosworth is not as well known in the United States as other Beaux-Arts architects of that time, because his career, under the auspices of John D. Rockefeller Jr., led him to France in the 1920s, where he was put in charge of the restoration of the Palace of Versailles, of the Palace of Fontainebleau and of the rebuilding of the roof of the cathedral Notre-Dame de Reims, projects Rockefeller was interested in and that he financed.
 In time, Bosworth was awarded the French Legion of Honour and the French Cross of the Commander of the Order of Arts and Letters, one of the few Americans ever to receive such honors.
 In 1918, Bosworth was elected into the National Academy of Design as an Associate member, and became a full member in 1928.

 Early life and education

 Bosworth was born in 1868 in Marietta, Ohio, and received his architectural training at the Massachusetts Institute of Technology, at the time one of the leading Beaux-Arts oriented schools in the United States.
-He took a trip to Europe with William Robert Ware, who was the editor of the American Architect.
-Afterwards, he went back to London to learn more about Georgian Architecture with Sir Lawrence Alma-Tadema, who was a well-known classical artist.
-In 1896, Bosworth left for Paris to study at the famous École des Beaux-Arts.
-Attending the École was a necessity for anyone who wanted to make a name for himself in the US, especially during the years following the World's Columbian Exposition of 1893 in Chicago.
+He graduated from MIT in 1889.
+Bosworth took a trip to Europe with William Robert Ware, the founding professor of MIT's architecture program and editor of The American Architect.
+Bosworth later returned to London to learn more about Georgian Architecture from Sir Lawrence Alma-Tadema, a well-known classical artist of Dutch origin.

+In 1896, Bosworth journeyed to Paris to study at the famous École des Beaux-Arts.
+Attending the École was a necessity for anyone who wanted to make a name for himself in the Uniteed States, especially during the years following the World's Columbian Exposition of 1893 in Chicago.
 Richard Morris Hunt, H. H. Richardson before him as well as Ernest Flagg, Charles McKim, John Merven Carrère and John Russell Pope, had all studied in Paris.